 The number of medical device recalls has been continuing to rise at an alarming rate in recent history, making it even more important to put products through extensive trials and clinical research before allowing them to make it to market.
 Zimmer’s recall is a symptom of a larger problem.
 There is a lack of oversight and too many avenues for medical device manufacturers to rush products to market before understanding the potential risk that patients will endure harm.

-If you received a defective Zimmer Kinective hip prosthesis and were injured as a result, contact the Rosenfeld Injury Lawyers to learn more about current litigation involving Zimmer Kinective hips.
+If you received a defective Zimmer Kinective hip prosthesis and were injured as a result, contact the Rosenfeld Injury Lawyers LLC to learn more about current litigation involving Zimmer Kinective hips.
 Our hip recall lawyers will explain the present litigation and how it might impact your own rights should you decide to pursue legal action.
 Our medical device recall lawyers handle every aspect of your case so you can focus on your recovery.